thrushlang/.github/profile/README.md

 ## State

-- The Thrush Compiler ``thrushc``: The Thrush Compiler is still in active development.
-We're currently focused on building out its complex layer of low-level instructions and developing a robust linter.
+- The Thrush Compiler ``thrushc``: The Thrush compiler is still under development.
+Currently, we are focusing on developing its complex low-level instruction layer, optimizations in code generation, and a Clang-like C-style generation around LLVM.
 - The Thrush Package Manager ``thorium``: The package manager has already begun development but is not yet complete.

 > [!NOTE]